Shane32/GraphQL.DI/README.md

 - Throw `ExecutionError` to return specific error messages to GraphQL clients
 - Can be used alongside traditional GraphQL.NET types, allowing for gradual adoption
 - All standard GraphQL.NET context properties are available through the `Context` property
+- Does not support GraphQL.NET reflection caching (`GlobalSwitches.EnableReflectionCaching`)